 Looking at next steps beyond 2.7, we have already a handful of projects that have made sufficient progress as to be shared in a near-term road map.
 Our next major release will be 3.0, which we envision shipping around July 2018.
 If needed, we may squeeze 2.8 and 2.9 as maintenance releases with critical fixes, but 3.0 in July will be the update with the most relevant new features, of which I want to highlight:

-- Custom Form Reports: Our Leveraging Custom Form Report Templates in Survey123 for ArcGIS blog post anticipated this feature, which is currently available to all of you in Beta.
+- Custom Form Reports: Our The specified item was not found. blog post anticipated this feature, which is currently available to all of you in Beta.
 We are working hard to move this feature into general release and incorporate into it bulk report capabilities.

 - Support for nested repeats: This feature is available for testing already through our Early Adopter Program and allow you to author surveys that have repeats within repeats.